raganwald/raganwald.github.com/_posts/2018-09-08-surprise-a-practical-albeit-infrequently-needed-use-for-the-y-combinator.md

 ---
-Title: Surprise!
-A Practical (albeit infrequently needed) Use For The Y Combinator
+Title: "A Practical (albeit infrequently needed) use for the Y Combinator"
 tags: [noindex,allonge,recursion]
 ---